Saturday, August 17, 2024

 Nipper

-Danny Marvin is dazzling the fans with his footwork, while Nipper sits on the sidelines wondering if he has lost his position in the team.
+Danny Marvin is dazzling the fans with his footwork while Nipper sits on the sidelines wondering if he has lost his position in the team.

 However, it is clear to Nipper and Mike Beatson that Danny Marvin isn't a team player.
 It looks as though Andy Stewart sees things the same way, and Nipper is quietly pleased to see Andy Stewart speaking sternly to Danny Marvin after the game.

 Back in the real world, Mrs Brodie has asked Nipper to view her paintings in his role as a general dealer.
-He has forgotten his appointment, and to make amends he sets off immediately to go have a look.
+He has forgotten his appointment, and to make amends, he sets off immediately to go have a look.

 Danny Marvin is driving his car and sees Nipper on his bike.
 Marvin decides to give Nipper a scare and speeds by him.
 He is still laughing about it as he finds himself in the path of a lorry.
 Swerving to avoid a crash, Marvin's car gets out of control and is heading directly towards a milk cart as the story ends on a cliffhanger.

-A nice mix of football action, and action off the field.
+A nice mix of football action and action off the field.
 Nipper didn't feature in the football side of the strip, but he made up for it as we saw him riding his motorbike.
-The villainous Marvin is not to be outdone, and he tops the sight of Nipper on his bike with a fantastic image of Marvin in his sportscar.
-It's a scene stealer, and just as essential as the final image of him crashing towards a milk cart.
+The villainous Marvin is not to be outdone, and he tops the sight of Nipper on his bike with a fantastic image of Marvin in his sports car.
+It's a scene stealer and just as essential as the final image of him crashing towards a milk cart.
 I am surprised by how much I am enjoying this, and I think in large part it is because of the artwork.
 It shows us different aspects of Nipper's life, and with a lighter touch, the story suddenly seems to move much faster.
-Previously it had been muddy and murky, but in this week's issue, the panels of the car and bike on the road are crisp and clear, making the story move just as quick as the vehicles.
-It's not the first time we have seen some interesting-looking cars on the page, and once again we have returned to an old-fashioned-looking sports car.
-It has the right feel for the strip, and along with the evil face of Marvin, makes the story all the more appealing.
+Previously, it had been muddy and murky, but in this week's issue, the panels of the car and bike on the road are crisp and clear, making the story move just as quick as the vehicles.
+It's not the first time we have seen some interesting-looking cars on the page, and once again, we have returned to an old-fashioned-looking sports car.
+It has the right feel for the strip, and along with the evil face of Marvin, it makes the story all the more appealing.

 Rating: 8/10